Online reinforcement learning via sparse Gaussian mixture model Q-functions: Introduction

 A major advance in approximate RL is using deep neural networks as functional Q-function approximators, exemplified by deep Q-networks (DQNs)~\cite{mnih13dqn, duelingddqn}.
 While DQNs require many learnable parameters, their parametric nature provides strong representation power and avoid the model-growth issues of nonparametric methods.
 Typically, DQNs learn from past experience~\cite{lin93experience}, enabling exploration beyond the current policy.
 However, these usually large ``black-box'' networks are vulnerable to sudden changes in dynamic environments and provide little insight into the features influencing agent decisions.
 To reduce model size, sparsification techniques are used: pruning gradually removes trivial connections from a dense network~\cite{sparseDRL, dense2sparse}, while sparse training fixes a sparsity pattern from the start and dynamically adjusts connections~\cite{mocanu17scalable, rigl}.
-These approaches maintain performance with smaller models, but interpretability remains limited, challenging real-world deployment.
+However, even for these sparsified or pruned models, interpretability remains limited.

-Searching for greater expressive power in approximate RL, \cite{Vu:eusipco:25} introduced Gaussian mixture model Q-functions (GMM-QFs) to represent Q-functions as weighted sums of multivariate Gaussian components.
-In this formulation, not only the mixture weights but also the mean vectors and covariance matrices of the Gaussian components are treated as learnable parameters.
-The number of mixture components is user-specified, allowing control over model complexity and mitigating the curse of dimensionality often encountered in nonparametric approaches.
+Searching for more expressive power in approximate RL, \cite{Vu:eusipco:25, minh25tsp} introduced Gaussian mixture model Q-functions (GMM-QFs) to represent Q-functions as weighted sums of multivariate Gaussian components with learnable weights, mean vectors and covariance matrices.
+Unlike distributional RL that uses GMMs to model probability density functions, GMM-QFs are used directly as a parametric functional approximator of Q-functions.
+The number of mixture components is user-specified, allowing control over model complexity and mitigating the curse of dimensionality in nonparametric approaches.
+In~\cite{Vu:eusipco:25, minh25tsp}, GMM-QFs are employed within an offline, on-policy policy-iteration (PI) framework via BR, exploiting Riemannian geometry of the parameter space.